laurentlefort/meeting-minutes/plenary-2021-08-04-AGM.md

 ### 1. Previous minutes
 See <https://github.com/AGLDWG/meeting-minutes/blob/master/plenary-2021-07-01.md>

+### x.
+Discussion about AGLDWG website
+John Machin indicates we (the WG) would like to update the WG's website.
+Please make suggestions via the mailing list.

 ### 2. Welcoming and introduction to new members

+Heather Ford - UTS - interested in KG ethics as a research direction.

 ### 3. Follow-up on previous meeting's Action Items

+Nick indicates he will present on Linked Data catalogues at the September meeting.

 ### 5. General business